 This step is KEY to giving your flowers a natural look.
 You will want a nice, smooth, round cylinder of some sort (even a broomstick would work).
 I happened to have a portion of copper pipe leftover from my copper curtain rods which was perfect.
 You have three main options to create depth:

-You will actually want to do this on pretty much every petal even if you do one of the other techniques below.
+You will actually want to do this on pretty much every flower’s petal even if you do one of the other techniques below.
 It is the softly curled organic edges that create a realistic feel to your flowers.
 If you choose flat petals, though, curling can alone create the depth you need, like in this flower.
-Just curl the edges of your petals softly around that pipe (or broom handle) in different directions to create depth.
+Just twist the edges of your petals softly around that pipe (or broom handle) and roll in different directions to create depth.

 - cut and glue

-Another way to create depth is to cut a small slice up the center of the bottom of the petal and then cross one side over the other and glue it in place.
+Another way to create depth is to cut a small slice up the center of the bottom of the petal and then cross one side of the petal cuts over the other and craft glue it in place.
 This will tip the top of the petal up into the air and give your flower more of a cup shape.

 A third way to create depth in your flowers is to give each layer a cone shape.
 The easiest way to do this is to create your layers 1-2 petals short of a full circle and include a little flap that can overlay (see image below).
 Then pull the edges together and glue it to create a cone.
 If you are trying to create the largest sized flower, you will need to create each petal with a little extra flap separately (since your paper is only 12″ wide) and glue each petal together until you are one petal short of the full circle.